-The Jandaíra species of bee lives only in the Caatinga, a semi-arid ecoregion found in the Brazilian states of Alagoas, Bahia, Ceará, Maranhão, Paraíba, Pernambuco, Piauí, Sergip and especially Rio Grande do Norte.
+The Jandaíra species of bee (Melipona subnitida) lives only in the Caatinga, a semi-arid ecoregion found in the Brazilian states of Alagoas, Bahia, Ceará, Maranhão, Paraíba, Pernambuco, Piauí, Sergip and especially Rio Grande do Norte.

 In the Tupi language, jandiá-ira means “honey bee.”
 This bee belongs to the Meliponini group of stingless bees.
 Jandaíra honey production is dependent on rainfall from January to March, and in good years can reach two liters of honey per comb.
 The honey is collected directly from the combs and filtered through a small screen before being jarred for sale or storage.
 The color ranges from amber to straw yellow to very pale off-white to clear depending on the flowers, which can include mallow, jurema, marmeleiro and velame.
 The liquid honey is slightly acidic and has notes of spices and herbs.